Skip to main content

 Large Dataset Warning Flow

-When a dataset contains 5,000 or more rows (the ML_ROW_THRESHOLD constant from domain/ai.ts:101), the platform displays a confirmation dialog before proceeding with analysis.
+When a dataset contains more than 5,000 rows (the ML_ROW_THRESHOLD constant, 5000, in domain/ai.ts; a dataset of exactly 5,000 rows still routes straight to the LLM), the platform displays a confirmation dialog before proceeding with analysis.
 The dialog provides three pieces of information:

 1. Accuracy — The ML Worker uses K-Means clustering, logistic regression, and TF-IDF, which are more accurate than LLM pattern matching for large datasets.